-The Ordinary lactic acid serums are two The Ordinary products that provide rather quick visible results and can be purchased at very low prices.
+The Ordinary lactic acid serums are two The Ordinary products that provide rather quick visible results and can be purchased at very low prices (see my complete review here).
 The Ordinary offers two different strength lactic acid serums: one at a 5% concentration and the other at a 10% concentration.
 But how should these lactic acid serums be used?

 Today we’ll be discussing how to use The Ordinary lactic acid serums and how to easily incorporate them into your skincare routine.